Marchetz/crossFeat_pedestrian_forecasting/README.md

 ```

 2. Install the following libraries: scikit-learn, tqdm, pandas, comet, matplotlib, opencv

+3. For using Comet visualization, please specify the dedicated variable in line 39 in train.py.

 ## Dataset Preparation
 0. The project uses the TRANS benchmark, please follow the instruction in <a id='google TRANS'>[TRANS preparation](https://github.com/vita-epfl/pedestrian-transition-dataset)</a>. .